-Exceptions Who to contact • Admissions to College Concerns about admissions should be handled through a separate process - Please refer to the College's Admissions and Fitness to Study Policy. • Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our Safeguarding policy and in accordance with relevant statutory guidance.
-If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH) • Exclusion from College Please refer to the College's Student Conduct Policy for details on how to appeal a suspension or exclusion. • Whistleblowing We have a Whistleblowing policy for all our employees, including temporary staff and contractors.
-The Secretary of State for Education is the prescribed person for matters relating to education for whistle- blowers in education who do not want to raise matters direct with their employer.
+Exceptions Who to contact Admissions to College Concerns about admissions should be handled through a separate process - Please refer to the College's Admissions and Fitness to Study Policy.
+Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our Safeguarding policy and in accordance with relevant statutory guidance.
+If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH) Exclusion from College Please refer to the College's Student Conduct Policy for details on how to appeal a suspension or exclusion.
+Whistleblowing We have a Whistleblowing policy for all our employees, including temporary staff and contractors.
+The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
 Referrals can be made at: www.education.gov.uk/contactus .
-Volunteer staff who have concerns about our College should complain through the Complaints procedure. • Staff grievances Complaints from staff will be dealt with under the College's grievance procedures. • Staff conduct Complaints about staff will be dealt with under the College's disciplinary procedures, if appropriate.
+Volunteer staff who have concerns about our College should complain through the Complaints procedure.
+Staff grievances Complaints from staff will be dealt with under the College's grievance procedures.
+Staff conduct Complaints about staff will be dealt with under the College's disciplinary procedures, if appropriate.
 Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
-However, the complainant will be notified that the matter is being addressed. • Suspected Fraud or Financial Irregularity If the concern or complaint relates to suspected fraud or financial irregularity the person who wishes to complain should contact the Education and Skills Funding Agency.
-The ESFA will consider and determine appropriate action when they receive allegations of suspected fraud and/or financial irregularity, including where a funded provider has: Claimed ESFA funding through deception; Broken the funding rules;

-Not delivered education/training funded by the ESFA.
+However, the complainant will be notified that the matter is being addressed.
+Suspected Fraud or Financial Irregularity If the concern or complaint relates to suspected fraud or financial irregularity the person who wishes to complain should contact the Department for Education.
+The DfE will consider and determine appropriate action when they receive allegations of suspected fraud and/or financial irregularity, including where a funded provider has: Claimed DfE funding through deception; Broken the funding rules;Not delivered education/training funded by the DfE.

-Before raising a concern with ESFA, you must have a reasonable belief that the disclosure is true.
-Allegations should be raised with the ESFA by emailing allegations.mailbox@education.gov.uk, by telephoning 0370 000 2288 or in writing to: Counter Fraud and Investigation Team Education and Skills Funding Agency Cheylesmore House
+Before raising a concern with DfE, you must have a reasonable belief that the disclosure is true.
+Allegations should be raised with the DfE by emailing allegations.mailbox@education.gov.uk

-Quinton Road

-Coventry

-CV1 2WT